etopuz/Survival-Game/README.md

 # Survival Game
-  This game is a Survival Game developing with Unity.
-Currently not finished and not available to play.
+  This game is a Survival Game made with Unity.
+Not finished and won't finish :).
 ## Unity Version
 Unity 2018.4.26f1
  <br>